Constellations in prime elements of number fields: Goldston--Y ld r m type asymptotic formula

 In this section, we use `Propositions' to rewrite the expectation on the left-hand side of \eqref{Eq:formula_to_show}; during the rewriting processes, we describe partial estimates as `Lemmas.'
 We divide this section into subsections according to the particular aspect of estimate we focus on, such as $p$-parts of ideals.
 We clarify our setting as `Setting' at the beginning of each subsection.

-Recall the symbols and definitions given in Subsection~\ref{subsection=ideasofproof}~`Notation' and Subsection~\ref{subsection=pideal}.
+Recall the symbols and definitions given in `Notation' at the end of Subsections~\ref{subsection=ideasofproof} and~\ref{subsection=pideal}.
 In particular, the following symbols are frequently used: \begin{itemize} \item the set $\PP$ of all prime numbers, and subsets of form $\PP_{\leq x}$ and $\PP_{> x}$, \item the set $\Ideals_K\ppart$ of all $p$-ideals of $\OK$, \item and the set $|\Spec(\OK)|\ppart$ of all prime $p$-ideals of $\OK$. \end{itemize} Under Setting~\ref{setting=claim_GY} below, we transform the following expectation